1. Home

 • Charge your electric vehicle during off-peak hours.
 (Some electric vehicle chargers allow you to program your time-of-use hours so they charge when rates are lowest.)

-Save On Your Electric Bill With Solar Panels
+Save on Your Electric Bill With Solar Panels

 When looking at investing in solar panels, it’s important to consider your long-term savings.
 You may start seeing some savings immediately, but your savings will often increase as the years go by.